 Robert and Faye Greenberg have written a new one-man play, The Beast of Broadway: The Life and Times of David Merrick about the legendary producer.
 The play premiered in 2010, in a production starring David Garrison.

 Robert resides in Los Angeles and New York.
 He is married to actress Jean Kauffman.
-Their son, Max, is a writer, director, actor, and community activist in New York City.
+Their son, Max Freedman, writes, produces, and co-hosts podcasts, including School Colors, Unsettled, and Making The Call.